Sie sind hier

 The current FDA guidelines create a sharp distinction between public cord blood banks versus family banks.
 Family cord blood banks have been given the green light to treat relatives of the donor without FDA licensing, whereas public cord blood banks that treat unrelated patients are required to apply for Biologics Licensing.

-The guidance that requires public cord blood banks to submit a Biologics License Application was proposed in 2007, and became effective 2009, but to date only five US banks have completed the rigorous BLA requirements:
+The guidance that requires public cord blood banks to submit a Biologics License Application was proposed in 2007, and became effective 2009.
+Over the following decade eight of the U.S. public cord blood banks have completed the rigorous BLA requirements:

 - National Cord Blood Program at NY Blood Center